durham-qlm/durham-qlm.github.io/join/howtoapply.md

 ## FAQs
 ### Can I get paid to do a PhD?
 Yes!
-The vast majority of our students receive funding to complete their studies.
+Students completing a funded PhD (directly funded, competition funded or scholarship funded) will be paid.
 This means your fees to the university are covered and you will receive a tax-free yearly stipend of £20,780.
 You will also have the opportunity to earn more via teaching.
 ### What is the application deadline?
 Different funding streams have different deadlines.
 In order to be considered for <b>all studentships please apply by December 15th</b>.
 ### What if I can't make the Open Day?